learn-py/Posts/README.md

 This blog is based on an educational [Instagram](https://instagram.com/learn.py) account.
 Unique snippets of code are uploaded with in-depth explanations.
 Each post is relevant to a concept in either Python programming or Computer Science in general.
 The purpose of this blog is to provide a freely and easily accessible resource for Computer Science knowledge that is not typically found in other popular sources.

+* The `/img` folder contains Instagram images that have been posted
+* The `/src` folder contains some short Python scripts

+> NOTE: Not all posts on Instagram are uploaded to GitHub and not all uploads to GitHub are posted on Instagram.
+However, most are available on both.

 ## Contributors

 * [Gabriel Flores](https://github.com/rgabeflores)